Skip to content

 • The node-designated beneficiary:

-An optional account that receives a fixed percentage of the reward (after subtracting the network sink amount).
-The node owner choses both the account and the percentage (up to 25%).
+An optional account, chosen by the node owner, that receives a fixed 25% of the reward (after subtracting the network sink amount).

 Node owners may retain this portion for themselves or redistribute it through their own reward programs, for example, by sharing it with their delegators.